maul-esel/ChameleonCoder/README.md

 * of course rich editing component using the AvalonEdit control
 * RichContent model for describing the content of a resource
 * Generating documentation from RichContent, maybe exporting to HTML
-* maybe a "breadcrumb" control for easy navigation

 ## Extensibility model
 It is planned to support different models to extend CC.